bmflynn/cmrfetch/README.md

 searching for keywords you think may be relavent and hopefully you'll find what you are looking for.

+## Output Formatting
+Output is by default formatted to provide a basic level of data that is easily readable.
+Commands generally provide additional output formats that will provide a greater level of detail or machine readable output such as JSON or CSV.

+Note, however, that when search for granules the result set can be very large and the default output format reads all results in to memory before formatting.
+So, when searching granules be sure to provide as many filters as possible or perhaps choose an output format that handles streaming output, such as JSON or CSV.

 ## Error Handling
 There is not a lot of direct error handling with regard to the format of input parameters.
 Instead, `cmrfetch` relies on the CMR API to return errors regarding input field/parameters.